azrasulthana/ansible-examples/jboss-standalone/README.md

 balancer or other web server frontend.

-We would love to see contributions and improvements, so please fork this repository on GitHub and send us your changes via pull requests.
+We would love to see contributions and improvements, so please fork this repository on GitHub and send us your changes via pull requests